Our board-certified allergists use the latest treatments, techniques and research to improve the way we manage allergies.

 Once your blood is drawn, we will test it against possible allergens.
 Your results are usually available a few days after your appointment.
 Blood tests aren’t used as commonly as skin tests.
 They’re usually used if you have experienced a severe allergic reaction or if you’re not able to stop taking antihistamines.

-There are a number of medicines that can help reduce allergy symptoms.
-It’s common for people to need a combination of medicines to effectively treat their allergy symptoms.
+There are a number of allergy medicines that can help reduce allergy symptoms.
+It’s common for people to need a combination of allergy medicines to effectively treat their allergy symptoms.
 Our team will work with you to find the ideal treatment plan that relieves your symptoms.

 Antihistamines are the most common way to treat allergies and are especially effective at treating hay fever symptoms, such as sneezing and itchy, red eyes.
 Histamines are your body’s response to allergens and trigger allergic reactions.
 Antihistamines reduce or block histamines.